-Technical Description: A layer with a value of 3 or less and chroma of 1 or less starting within 6 in. of the soil surface.
-When viewed with a 10- or 15-power hand lens, at least 70 percent of the visible soil particles in this layer must be masked with organic material.
-When viewed without a hand lens, the material appears to be nearly 100 percent masked.
-Immediately below this layer, 5 percent or more of the soil volume has a value of 3 or less and chroma of 1 or less and the remainder of the soil volume has a value of 4 or more and chroma of 1 or less to a depth of 12 in. or to the spodic horizon, whichever is less.
+Technical Description: A layer with value of 3 or less and chroma of 1 or less starting at a depth $\leq$ 15 cm (6 inches) from the soil surface.
+At least 70 percent of the visible soil particles must be masked with organic material, viewed through a 10x or 15x hand lens.
+Observed without a hand lens, the particles appear to be close to 100 percent masked.
+Directly below this layer, 5 percent or more of the soil volume has value of 3 or less and chroma of 1 or less, and the remainder of the soil volume has value of 4 or more and chroma of 1 or less to a depth of 30 cm (12 inches) or to the spodic horizon, whichever is less.

-User Notes: This indicator applies to soils with a very dark gray or black surface or near-surface layer that is underlain by a layer in which organic matter has been differentially distributed within the soil by water movement (see figure below).
-The mobilization and translocation of organic matter result in splotchy coated and uncoated soil areas, as described in the Sandy Redox (S5) and Stripped Matrix (S6) indicators, except that for S8 the whole soil is in shades of black and gray.
-The chroma of 1 or less is critical because it limits application of this indicator to only those soils that are depleted of iron.
-This indicator includes the indicator previously termed "streaking."
-(See Appendix C for field criteria to identify a spodic horizon.)
+User Notes: This indicator applies to soils with a very dark gray or black surface or nearsurface layer that is less than 10 cm (4 inches) thick and is underlain by a layer in which organic matter has been differentially distributed within the soils by water movement (fig. 26).
+The mobilization and translocation of organic matter result in splotchy coated and uncoated soil.